dshkol/resume/resume.md

 ----------------------

 * *"Estimating Visitor Volume"*, Travel and Tourism Research Association International, Quebec City, QB, June 2017
      Featured panel.
 Using mobile phone location data to understand visitor flows in sub-national jurisdictions where other data is unavailable.
+* *"Storytelling for Researchers"*, Travel and Tourism Research Association International, Quebec City, QB, June 2017
+     Workshop.
+Highlighting skills, techniques, and approaches for academic and professional researchers to adjust their presentations and communication styles for different types of non-academic audiences.
 * *"Spatio-temporal Data in Tourism Research"*, Travel and Tourism Research Association Canada, Edmonton, AB, September 2016
      Detecting tourists and generating itineraries from social media photographic data.
 * *"Agglomeration and Quality"*, Urban Economics Association,  Washington, D.C., November 2014